-A modern slavery statement (MSS) details what steps a business has taken to ensure that its business and supply chains are slavery-free during a given financial year.
-Businesses should publish their MSS as soon as possible after their financial year ends and, in any event, within six months of the end of the financial year.
+A Modern slavery statement (MSS) details what steps a business has taken to ensure that its business and supply chains are slavery-free during a given financial year.
+Businesses should publish their MSSs as soon as possible after their financial year ends and, in any event, within six months of the end of the financial year.

-A business is required to publish an annual MSS if the business:
+A business is required to publish an annual MSS if it:

 carries on a business, or part of a business, in the UK